Hiring teens and college students at your restaurant? Here's what to know

 LinkedinTwitter

-Finding staff for your restaurant right now will require you to get creative.
-Instead of hoping to discover that one perfect candidate, you might consider hiring several teenagers and college students in part-time roles to help fill out your front of house.
+Finding staff for your restaurant might require you to get creative.
+Instead of hoping to discover that one perfect candidate, you might consider hiring several teenagers and college students in part-time roles to help fill out your front-of-house.

-Teenagers between the ages of 16 and 19 years old are being drawn into the workforce by higher wages and greater schedule flexibility.
+After decades of decline, more Gen-Z teenagers are working compared to before the pandemic, driven by the desire for financial independence, trying new things and helping families out due to inflation.
 With more than ⅓ of teenagers currently employed, there’s a big pool of potential bussers, dishwashers and servers waiting for the right message.

 If you’re considering hiring students, you need to understand the laws that dictate how many hours a teenager can work, as well as what insurance coverage you might need to protect your business against liability.
 You should also rethink how you’re reaching, interviewing and training employees to account for students’ specific needs and wants.

-We’ve put together a guide for how you can meaningfully recruit and retain new employees who are teenagers or college students.
+We’ve put together a guide on how to meaningfully recruit and retain new employees who are teenagers or college students.
+Jump ahead for:

 What should restaurant owners know about child labor laws?

-Before you add teenagers to your team, it’s important you understand child labor laws, which apply to workers under the age of 18 years old.
+Before you add teenagers to your team, it’s important you understand child labor laws, which apply to workers under the age of 18.
 Those laws ensure work doesn’t interfere with school and kids aren’t performing dangerous jobs or being exploited.

 The Fair Labor Standards Act lays out clear guidelines for the type and number of hours a teenager can work.
 In addition to federal regulations, there may also be state laws, like requiring employment certificates, that determine when a teenager can legally work in your restaurant.